 Botulinum toxin therapy is one of the most popular cosmetic treatments available.
 To help you decide whether this treatment is right for you and to have the treatment performed safely, the AAD provides the following facts.

-Getting botulinum toxin therapy in a non-medical setting can be extremely dangerous.
+Getting botulinum toxin injections in a non-medical setting also can be extremely dangerous.
 To protect your health, you should never get botulinum toxin injections at a:

 - Non-medical spa.